crazybie/tgc/README.md

     - Provide hooks to redirect memory allocation.
     - It can be extended to use your custom containers.
 - Precise.
-    - Ensure no memory leaks as long as objects are correctly tracked.
+    - Ensure no memory leaks as long as objects are correctly traced.

 ### Comparison
 -  Pros over shared_ptr: